neonevm/guardians-neon-proxy/README.md

 Please use at least version v2.12.1 for docker-composer, following instructions from [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)

 Docker engine should follow [official docs](https://docs.docker.com/engine/install/).
-In this page, we have install procedures for all Linux distros.
+In this page, there are install procedures for all Linux distros.

 ### Instructions